sjbylo/container-workshop/02-run-an-image/README.md

 # Run a docker image

+`If you are using docker on your laptop, please continue.
+If you are using the server, please first ensure you have logged into the server following the instructions provided by the trainer.`

 In this lab you will launch a Docker container image.

 First of all check that Docker is running by listing all running containers.